 Cheap Food and fresh seafood are on this island.
 Enclaved with fishermen in every corner expect a lower cost of fish, seashells, sea urchins, lobster, shrimps and even octopus (depends on the season).
 Most of the local cultivate food from farming, perhaps, that explains everything.
 There are numerous restaurants in Siquijor, one of them is Triad Coffee shop nestled on top of the mountain in Larena where you can taste different Filipino food and it’s delish espresso coffee.
 The mind-blowing-relaxing location of this coffee shop makes you want to stay longer.
 Another list of restaurants will have a special article soon, a link will be posted here.

-5. An Island of Adventures
+5. The Island of Adventures

 Adventures are visible on this island.
 A small island with different areas for water sports like diving, snorkeling, kayaking, freediving, cliff diving and even jumping like a Tarzan in the famous blue-green water Cambugahay falls.
 The spelunking over Cantabon Cave never ceased your adrenaline of wanting more.
 Trekking to the Mountain and Cycling impresses you from their clear road pertinent with great nature as you go along your way.
-The area is also a quiet place for Yoga as it prevails the silent call of nature.
+An area is also a quiet place for Yoga as it prevails the silent call of nature.
 This island is also my favorite place to run in the morning.

 Still, fear of visiting the island?
-I bet you should think again
+I bet you should think again.